alethe-proofs/specification/althelf/README.md

 Hence, the equivalent to an `anchor` is an `assume-push`.
 The context-manipulating rules are rules with `:assumption` that check that the assumption is the appropriately extended context.

+TODO: should the context have its own type?